Esperion's cholesterol drug succeeds in late-stage study

 Esperion’s 12-week study tested a 180 mg per day dose of its drug, bempedoic acid, versus a placebo in 269 patients with high cholesterol whose treatments were not adequate.

-“Positive data would increase the likelihood of a global partnership or M&A takeout, since Esperion has wholly owned rights to an asset that could fit well in a big pharma,” Jefferies analyst Michael Yee said in a client note ahead of the results.
+“The study looks generally fine to us and within our expectation and we appreciate the more important study reads out in May, which is the Phase 3 one-year safety study,” Jefferies analyst Michael Yee said in a client note.

-Reporting by Tamara Mathias in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by Tamara Mathias in Bengaluru, additonal reporting by Akankshita Mukhopadhyay; Editing by Sriraj Kalluvila